 Instead the Commission said that "a process to restrict the use of oxo-plastics in the EU will be started" and it asked ECHA to investigate "oxo-degradable" plastics because the Commission thought that they created microplastics.
 However, in October 2018 ECHA advised that it was not convinced that microplastics are formed.
-It was at about this time that a ban on "oxo-degradable" plastic1 was added to the draft Directive in the Environment Committee of the Parliament.
+It was at about this time that a ban on "oxo-degradable" plastic was added to the draft Directive in the Parliament.